Felixstowe: Strike set to begin at UK's biggest container port

 Published

-Workers will walk out at the Port of Felixstowe which handles almost half of the UK container cargo.Full Article
+Workers at Felixstowe, which handles half the country's container cargo, will walk out for eight days.Full Article

-BBC Local News: Suffolk -- Workers at Felixstowe, which handles half of the country's container cargo, are walking out for eight..
+LONDON (AP) — The first day of a planned strike at Britain's biggest container port started Sunday, joining a series of walkouts..